 I love vintage style décor that simply brings nature indoors.
 And when my kids can be a part of that autumn decorating, it’s a win win!
 Here is my real fall leaf garland craft for kids for simple vintage style décor.

 When we lived in town, our family loved going for walks anytime we could.
-With my toddlers, we would always look for signs change for the new season.
-One of our favorite things to look for was the changing colors of fall.
-Living in the Midwest, we don’t have the burst of colors that some states do.
+With my toddlers, we would always look for signs of change for the new season.
+One of our favorite things to look for was the changing fall colors.
+Living in the Midwest, we don’t have the burst of autumn colors that some states do.
 So that means when we find a good tree, it is something special indeed.

 Of course, my little ones loved to gather fall leaves and bring them to me as treasures from their “color hunt.”
 Usually the real leaves would sit in the bottom of the stroller, forgotten until we pulled it out of the garage for our next walk.

 As summer turns to the fall season, I love adding small autumn decorations in our home.
 This usually means I buy a few pumpkins, scatter a few colorful leaves and light my favorite fall candle.
 One year, I decided to let the kids make a fall craft.
 But confession time: as much as I love my kids, I’m not always super eager to display their creations.

 This real fall leaf garland is a great way to give them a quick and easy fall craft that would actually be something I enjoyed hanging for everyone to see!
 It teaches the kids different ways to be thankful during this autumn season and appreciation for the beautiful nature all around.
 And this simple yet beautiful fall leaf garland is so much fun to enjoy during this beautiful time of year.

 Why You Want to Make this Simple Fall Garland Craft